SAIGA ANTELOPE: CHARACTERISTICS, BEHAVIOR, MASSIVE DIE-OFFS

 SAIGA ANTELOPE

 Saiga antelope (Saiga tatarica) are steppe animals with a strange-looking snout.
-True members of the antelope family, they are the size and shape of sheep.
-They have large, bulbous eyes and a nose with a stubby trunk, large nostrils and mucous glands that are so are numerous and large they cause they animals's head to bulge.
+True members of the antelope family, they are the size and shape of sheep and have large, bulbous eyes and a nose with a stubby trunk, large nostrils and mucous glands that are so are numerous and large they cause the animal's head to bulge.
 The purpose of the animals nose features is to warm and moisten the air and filter dust.
 Saiga are very efficient at converting steppe grasses to meat.
 Only male saiga antelope have horns.
 They are simple, amber-colored, straight spikes.

-Saiga weigh between 30 nd 45 kilograms (66.08 to 99.12 pounds).
-Their average life span is 10 to 12 years.
 Saiga populations are concentrated in three main areas within central Asia: Mongolia, Kazakhstan, and Kalmykia.
-They inhabit dry steppes and semi deserts.
+They inhabit dry steppes, semi deserts and grasslands and in the past their range stretched from north of the Black Sea to Mongolia.
+Today they particularly concentrated around the northern Caspian Sea and Kazakhstan.
 Herds are found in grassy plains void of rugged terrain and hills.
-[Source:Animal Diversity Web, University of Michigan, animaldiversity.org ~]

 Sources: Saiga Conservation Alliance and Wildlife Conservation Society.